 The best way to do this that I’m aware of is to use so called “incomparables”.
 By providing options that cannot be directly compared to each other it becomes very difficult to find the best choice.
 It’s much harder to determine whether it’s better to have a brief damage shield or a few seconds of invisibility.
-Or whether it’s better to have a short teleport or a brief window of invulnerability.
-Or whether it’s better to have your damaging ability apply a brief slow or chain to other nearby targets.
+Or whether it’s better to have a short teleport or be momentarily intangible.
+Or whether it’s better to have your damaging ability apply a brief debuff or chain to other nearby targets.
 Or whether it’s better to have a brief activated movement speed buff or a short duration stun.
 There are real, interesting decisions to be made between options when customisation includes differences in kind rather than differences in scale.

 Much of these decisions will depend on the situation, the composition of teams and on a player’s unique play style.
 Factors that can be different in every match.